 Such a stoppage shall also be treated as an unlawful and illegitimate withdrawal of labour, resulting in forfeiture of pay, benefits, allowances and other contractual payments for the relevant period(s).
-Such unauthorised stoppages will also lead to the automatic forfeiture of part or all of the performance-based element of Incentive Bonus Arrangements as detailed in NAECI 19.3.
+Such unauthorised stoppages will also lead to the automatic forfeiture of Incentive Bonus Arrangements monies as detailed in NAECI 19.2 and 19.3.
 Furthermore, those implicated in the stoppage may be subject to disciplinary action.
 In the event of an unauthorised sympathy stoppage on any NAECI project or site, the Conditional Death Benefit will not be approved for payment.